Last updated: April 18, 2022

 There are a few decently sized affordable options available, like the Brass Monkey 25L Portable Fridge/Freezer.
 But, in general, if you want a budget camper fridge you’ll need to settle for a small-capacity model.

-Have a look at our list of best roof top tents if you have serious road trip camping plans.
 For a comfortable chair, check out our list of best camping chairs for some great options.
-Finally, have a look at our list of best torches so that you always have a light source available when in the outdoors.
+Also have a look at our list of best camping tables for those outdoor dinner and lunch sessions.

 Camper fridges are the best way to keep your food and drinks cool when ice is hard to come by.
 But they do require a bit of an investment, making it important to find the best camper fridge for your needs before you commit to any one product.